Musculation

 Changing exercises regularly will allow you to stimulate your abdominal muscles differently, thus avoiding routine and maximizing athletic gains.

-Adjust intensity
+Adjust the intensity

 Gradually increasing the number of repetitions and the difficulty of the exercises ensures continuous improvement in performance and muscle strengthening.